-Best unlimited web hosting providers: can you really get unlimited?
+Best unlimited web hosting providers: the most you can get

-In this article, I intend to answer all your questions about unlimited web hosting.
-Plus, I will list the six best & possibly cheap web hosting providers that promote unlimited bandwidth, websites, emails, and storage.
+In this article, I’ll be discussing 6 best & possibly cheap web hosting providers that promote unlimited bandwidth, websites, emails, and storage.
+Plus, I intend to answer all your questions about unlimited web hosting.

-However, unlimited hosting does have the upper hand over plans with a certain limit.
-For the same price, unlimited plans’ storage and bandwidth limits are higher than those, with set boundaries, in most cases.
-Plus, unlimited hosting tends to handle sudden traffic spikes better - remember, though, the provider will ask to upgrade if spikes happen frequently.
+Although the resources aren’t technically unlimited, you often do get more storage or bandwidth than you would with the providers that set specific limits.
+Plus, unlimited hosting tends to handle sudden traffic spikes better – remember, though, the provider will ask to upgrade if spikes happen frequently.

 Top 6 unlimited web hosting providers: ranked

-- A2 Hosting - best for generous storage.
+- A2 Hosting – good unlimited bandwidth hosting

-- InterServer - fully-featured unlimited web hosting provider.
+- InterServer – fully-featured cheapest unlimited web hosting

 If you're not quite sure about your choice, at the end of the providers' list, I have prepared a detailed list of suggestions on how to find the best-unlimited hosting.